ocinpp/mosaic-generator/README.md

 - Upload a target photo to be transformed into a mosaic
 - Add multiple photos to create a pool of images for the mosaic
 - Delete individual photos from the pool
+- Adjust tile size for the mosaic
+- Adjust color balance between the original image and the mosaic tiles
 - Cancel mosaic generation at any time
 - Progress tracking during mosaic generation
+- Dark mode toggle
 - Responsive design that works on both desktop and mobile devices
+- Download generated mosaic

+## Recent Updates

+- Added dark mode support
+- Improved error handling and logging for better debugging
+- Added tooltips for Tile Size and Color Adjustment parameters
+- Fixed issues with mosaic generation for different tile sizes
+- Improved progress reporting during mosaic generation

+## Mosaic Parameters

+- **Tile Size**: Determines the size of each mosaic tile.
+Smaller values create more detailed mosaics but take longer to generate.
+- **Color Adjustment**: Controls the balance between the original image colors and the mosaic tile colors.
+Higher values result in a mosaic that's closer to the original image colors.

 ## Prerequisites